• Skip to primary navigation

 These are the elements that will cause the vinegar to deteriorate:

 • Air — Exposure to air allows bacteria to enter the balsamic vinegar and possibly contaminate it.
 Ensure that the bottle is tightly sealed with the cap to prevent contamination.
-Leaving the bottle open also causes the vinegar to evaporate
+Leaving the bottle open also causes the vinegar to evaporate.

 While there’s no need to refrigerate balsamic vinegar to preserve it, sometimes it’s best when used cold, as when mixed with olive oil and poured over a salad.
-Storing balsamic vinegar in the fridge to keep it cold won’t affect its quality.
+Storing balsamic vinegar in the refrigerator to keep it cold won’t affect its quality.

 How to Tell if Balsamic Vinegar Is Bad